latent-to/developer-docs/docs/keys/address-poisoning-scams.md

 - $83.8 million stolen in 6,633 successful attacks
 - 49 distinct attack groups identified, some operating like organized crime syndicates
 - 13x more attacks than previously reported in earlier research
-- Attackers exploit the same vulnerability across all EVM-compatible blockchains (including those using Substrate)
+- Attackers exploit the same vulnerability across all EVM-compatible blockchains (indicating similar risk for Bittensor)